sammcdade56/OTGCSRBOT/README.md

   * The button is for "add command" but the list of them is "bot menus"
   * How do I invoke this command?
     * For testing, I can go to my conversation with the bot and type grants.
 This triggers the code in bot.js.
+  * My bot is still called Contoso bot instead of Blackbaud
 * Excluding `.text` from the following in the app link response makes it do nothing, and not show a console error
 ```
 var response = teamsBuilder.ComposeExtensionResponse